Knowledge Hub

 • indications that the technology or systems you'll be using to carry out the applied-for regulated activities aren’t ready.

-The FCA makes it clear that an important prerequisite for authorisation is that your business has properly prepared.
+An essential requirement for authorisation is thorough preparation.
 This means carefully reading their guidance and taking legal or other professional advice as needed.
-Harper James’ financial services team has extensive experience in preparing FCA applications and can help you prepare a comprehensive submission.
+Our financial services team at Harper James has extensive experience with FCA applications and can assist you in preparing a comprehensive submission.

 What should I do if the FCA has requested further information from me about my application?

-Even if your initial application contains all the minimum information and you have paid the fee, the FCA makes it clear that it is unlikely to approve authorisation applications straightaway.
-This is because the FCA is likely to want to clarify something or ask follow-up questions.
-You will be assigned an FCA case officer who will liaise with you to further assess your application.
+Even if your initial application contains all required information and you have paid the fee, the FCA often won’t approve applications immediately.
+They may need to clarify details or ask follow-up questions.
+An FCA case officer will be assigned to assess your application further.

-You should not view the expected need to provide follow-up information as an opportunity to submit a weak initial application with a view to amending or enhancing it as the process progresses.
-This may result in your application being rejected as incomplete, as explained above, and can also influence the FCA’s view as to whether your business is well-prepared.
+You should not submit a weak initial application with a view to improving it later based on the FCA’s feedback.
+This may result in your application being rejected as incomplete and negatively impact the FCA’s view of your business’ preparedness.

-If the FCA asks you about something sensitive which you’d prefer not to tell them, you should avoid any temptation to prevaricate or be untruthful.
-You should meet any weaknesses in your application head on, making it clear that you have carefully considered the issue and have a plan in place to deal with it.
-Legal advice can be helpful in considering your options and how to approach disclosing sensitive matters to the FCA.
+If the FCA asks about sensitive issues, address these directly.
+It’s best to meet any weaknesses in your application head on, outlining your plans to manage these weaknesses.
+Legal advice can be helpful in considering how to disclose sensitive matters to the FCA.

 What should I do if the FCA is minded to refuse my authorisation application?

-If you decide to withdraw your application, you should invest time in considering all the feedback from your FCA case officer before deciding how to proceed.
-If the issues are fundamental to your business model, you may need to consider changing this or looking to operate outside the UK.
-Otherwise, you should ensure that you can fill any highlighted gaps in meeting threshold conditions or regulatory readiness standards.
+If you withdraw your application, thoroughly review the feedback from your FCA case officer before deciding how to proceed.
 You may find it useful to take targeted legal advice on how specific deficiencies in your application could be remedied.

 What should I do if my authorisation application has been formally refused?

-If you choose not to withdraw an application with which the FCA is not satisfied, the FCA can formally decline your application.
-Your fee is not refunded.
+If you choose not to withdraw an unsatisfactory application, the FCA can formally decline it and your fee will not be refunded.

-As this action restricts your business’ ability to operate as intended, there are safeguards in place to ensure that the FCA is acting appropriately.
-You will receive a warning notice and you’ll be given a chance to put your side of the story.
+To ensure fairness, the FCA will issue a warning notice, allowing you to present your case.
 The FCA will then review its decision and, if it decides to proceed with the refusal, will issue a final notice.

-If you remain unhappy with the FCA’s refusal decision, you have the right to take an appeal to the Upper Tribunal.
+If you disagree with the refusal, you have the right to appeal to the Upper Tribunal.
 To successfully appeal, you will need to show that the FCA failed to properly follow its procedures, failed to take account of all the circumstances (or gave weight to irrelevant factors) or made a mistake in interpreting the law.
-Formal appeals against FCA refusal to authorise are relatively uncommon.
-Most cases where the FCA has concerns involve applications being withdrawn by the applicant.
+Formal appeals against FCA refusal are relatively uncommon, as most applications with issues are withdrawn.

-It can be disheartening when you learn that your FCA authorisation application has been unsuccessful.
-However, although frustrating, this need not be the end of your regulatory journey.
-With the right help and support, many unsuccessful applicants go on to become FCA-authorised firms.
+Discovering that your FCA authorisation application has been unsuccessful can be discouraging.
+However, this setback need not be the end of your regulatory journey.
+With the right help and support, many unsuccessful applicants go on to overcome their initial rejections to become FCA-authorised firms.

 About our expert